UNCLASSIFIED (U)

 (4) While the Intelligence Reform and Terrorism Prevention Act of 2004, Public Law 108-458, and the REAL ID Act of 2005, Division B of Public Law 109-13, HR1268, do not deal with U.S. passport photographs, the Department of State digitizes passport photographs, consistent with the REAL ID standards; and

-(5) You are referred to the following sources for valuable information on passport photographs:
+(5) Additional sources for valuable information on passport photographs:

 d.
 Infants pose a particular challenge.
 The goal is the best likeness that can reasonably be obtained: